Murrey Math Lines: EUR/USD, USD/CHF

 EURUSD, "Euro vs US Dollar"

-Super Trends formed “bearish cross”, which means that the pair may continue falling.
-The closest target is at the 5/8 level.
-If later the price breaks this level, the market may continue moving downwards to reach the 4/8 one.
+Super Trends formed "bearish cross" and the market continued its decline, which was stopped by the 5/8 level.
+If the price breaks this level, the pair may continue moving downwards to reach the 4/8 level and then start a new local correction.

-At the H1 chart, the 0/8 level provided support.
-Possibly, on Monday the pair may test Super Trends and the 1/8 level.
-If the price rebounds from them, the market may start another decline.
+At the H1 chart, the pair fixed below the 3/8 level, which means that it may continue falling.
+In addition to that, the market is moving below Super Trends.
+As a result, during the day the price may continue moving downwards to each the 0/8 level.

 USDCHF, "US Dollar vs Swiss Franc"

-The USD/CHF pair managed to fix above the 4/8 level and Super Trends.
-Taking into account that the price rebounded from the 2/8 level, in the nearest future the market may continue growing towards the 6/8 one.
+In case of the USD/CHF pair, Super Trends formed "bullish cross".
+Taking into account that earlier the price rebounded from the 2/8 level, later it is expected to reach the 6/8 one.
+If the market rebounds from the latter level, it may start a new local correction.

-As we can see at the H1 chart, the pair is moving inside the “overbought zone”.
-On Monday, the price may test the 8/8 level.
-If the price rebounds from it, the market may resume moving upwards.
-If later the pair breaks the +2/8 level, the lines at the chart will be redrawn.
+As we can see at the H1 chart, the pair is supported by Super Trends.
+Considering that the price fixed above the 5/8 level, the market may continue moving upwards to reach the 8/8 one and then start another local correction.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.